 To learn more, visit our Living and Working in Qatar webpage.

-To see all current job postings for CNA-Q, visit the CNA Qatar recruitment web site.
+To see all current job postings for CNA-Q, visit the CNA recruitment webpage.

 I love my work here at CNA-Q!
 People are friendly and there are plenty of activities on campus (tennis, swimming, yoga, cultural activities) and off campus (festivals, music, art, camping, world-class sports) as well as opportunities to travel to so many amazing places.